Morioka-Yutaka/trial_flow/README.md

 ~~~

 ## `%diagram_box()` macro <a name="diagrambox-macro-1"></a> ######

-Macro Name:    diagram_box
    Purpose:
-     Creates a rectangular box (polygon) and corresponding
-     text annotation dataset for use in flow diagrams.
+     Creates a rectangular box (polygon) and corresponding text annotation dataset for use in flow diagrams.
      The macro generates two datasets:
        - diagram_box_<boxid>:  Coordinates of the box
        - diagram_box_text_<boxid>: Position and content of text

    Parameters:
    ~~~text
      boxid      = Unique identifier for the box (default=1)